OctopusDeploy/blog/blog/2021-09/safe-schema-updates-1-delivery-hell/index.md

 IT folk often shudder at those words.
 Years of experience have taught them to expect an uphill battle to get *that* feature shipped to production.

 There are several reasons for this sense of impending doom.
-For fun, I’m going to borrow a little artistic license from Dante. *(For the record, I totally stole this idea from Gianluca Sartori ([b](https://spaghettidba.com/)|[t](https://twitter.com/spaghettidba)), check out [his devilishly stylish database “infernals” talk here](https://www.youtube.com/watch?v=p1qQlmoj0sE))*.
+For fun, I’m going to borrow a little artistic license from Dante. *(For the record, I totally stole this idea from [Gianluca Sartori](https://spaghettidba.com/) - he's on [Twitter](https://twitter.com/spaghettidba), and you can check out [his devilishly stylish database “infernals” talk](https://www.youtube.com/watch?v=p1qQlmoj0sE))*.

 **Level 0: Data Hell**